V1R4V/V1R4V/README.md

 # 💻 About Me:
 ### Hi, I'm Vibhrav!
-I'm a double major in Computer Science and Economics at the University of Wisconsin-Madison.
+I'm a Triple major in Computer Science, Economics and Data Science at the University of Wisconsin-Madison.
 I'm passionate about fullstack development and integrating AI.<br>
 Currently, I’m focused on expanding my knowledge in advanced JavaScript frameworks (React, Node.js) and exploring machine learning and AI with Python. <br>
 I’m eager to collaborate on web development projects, contribute to open-source initiatives, and participate in hackathons. <br>